This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 After your surgery:

 You will be taken to a room where you can rest until you are awake.
-Do not try to get out of bed until your caregiver says it is okay.
-You may then be able to go home or you may be taken to your hospital room.
+Healthcare providers will monitor you closely for any problems.
+Do not try to get out of bed until your healthcare provider sees that you are okay.
+When your healthcare provider sees that you are okay, you will be taken to your hospital room.
 You will have a bandage behind your ear to keep the wound clean and dry.
-This will be removed the next day after your caregiver checks your wound.
+Your healthcare provider will remove the bandage and check your wound the day after your surgery.

 - You have questions or concerns about your surgery.